-This cyber threat is usually disguised as an update or a software that needs to be installed on your device to supposedly gain access to a file.
-It may also be behind suspicious links or emails that automatically installs the malware once clicked.
+This cyber threat is usually disguised as an update or software that needs to be installed on your device to supposedly gain access to a file.
+It may also be behind suspicious links or emails that automatically install the malware once clicked.

-As the title suggests, this is an attempt by a cyber criminal to breach your account through your password.
-If your password is easy to guess, generic, or connected to public information about you, you may be at risk for this kind of attack.
+As the title suggests, this is an attempt by a cybercriminal to breach your account through your password.
+If your password is easy to guess, generic, or connected to public information about you, you may be at risk of this kind of attack.

 Systems, websites, and other software undergo maintenance or may experience weakened security from time to time.
 Zero-day exploit attackers sweep in and take advantage of this vulnerability to exploit victims.

-This is a method of hacking into a website via Domain Name system (DNS).
+This is a method of hacking into a website via a Domain Name System (DNS).
 Hackers secretly communicate with their potential victim’s computer by subtly launching commands and data into the DNS protocol.

-This kind of cyber threat is mostly targeted towards companies that have wire transfer services or suppliers abroad.
-Corporate emails, that can be seen by the public, of executives or high-level employees involved with finance or payments, are compromised or spoofed then used to make fraudulent transactions.
+This kind of cyber threat is mostly targeted at companies that have wire transfer services or suppliers abroad.
+Corporate emails, that can be seen by the public, of executives or high-level employees involved with finance or payments, are compromised or spoofed and then used to make fraudulent transactions.

-The best way to avoid these risks is to have a solid cyber security set up from the get-go.
-It is also advisable to have a routine check up to ensure that your systems are well prepared to combat these threats.
-Businesses may opt to have a good managed IT services provider to handle these cyber security measures.
+The best way to avoid these risks is to have solid cyber security set up from the get-go.
+It is also advisable to have a routine check-up to ensure that your systems are well-prepared to combat these threats.
+Businesses may opt to have a well-managed IT services provider to handle these cyber security measures.

-IT companies, such as Qbit Computers in Perth, Western Australia, offer various cyber security products and services.
+IT companies, such as Qbit in Perth, Western Australia, offer various cybersecurity products and services.
 Qbit takes careful and necessary steps to ensure that each client has multiple layers of protection.
-We also have training for our clients’ employees to have them be well equipped and less vulnerable to cyber-attacks.
+We also have training for our client’s employees to have them be well equipped and less vulnerable to cyber-attacks.